MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 `C:\Users\<YouUserName>\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community\f22-raptor\SimObjects\Airplanes\f22`

+Restart FS2020 and the Planes will be available to fly!

 # How do I use it?

-Next download (or clone this repo) and use the **flight_model.cfg** files in this repo to overwrite your local ones.
-You can always revert back by unzipping the package again.
+Next download (or clone) this repo and use the **flight_model.cfg** files to overwrite your local ones.
+You can always revert back by unzipping the packages again.

 # How do I customise the files myself on-the-fly?

 Here is how you can instantly see your flight model edits on the fly without restarting the whole sim:

-It is as explained above but with some very important extra steps:

 1. Before your game turn on developer mode (Options Generatal > Developer > On).
 You will need to make sure you see the "Developer Black Menu Bar" at the top of the Window.